UM-PEPL/HallThruster.jl/docs/src/collisions.md

 ### `maximum_charge_state(::ReactionModel)::Int`

 This method returns an integer corresponding to the maximum allowed charge state.
 By default, this is zero, indicating that our method can work with any charge state.
-However, to avoid mistakes down the line, it is best to define this.
+However, to avoid mistakes down the line, it is best to define this, unless we're defining an `ElectronNeutralModel`.
 In our case, let's just work with singly-charged Bismuth.

 ```julia
 import HallThruster: maximum_charge_state